 Sense of Direction

 Employees need a clear sense of direction—the ‘why’ behind their roles and tasks.
-Change can cloud this understanding, leaving employees feeling lost or unsure of their purpose within the organization.
-This can diminish motivation and engagement, making it harder for employees to align with the organization’s new vision.
+Change can cloud this understanding, leaving employees feeling uncertain and unsure of their purpose within the organisation.
+This can diminish motivation and engagement, making it more challenging for employees to align with the organisation’s new vision.

 Territory